6 Tips to Rock Drupal 8 SEO

 No one thing is so powerful that Google is going to suddenly fall in love with your website and boost you in the SERPs (Search Engine Results Pages).
 Rather, all the tools work together to produce an outcome that is significantly better than the parts alone ever could.
 The Drupal modules I’ve mentioned above are just a few of the very best.
 I’ve listed others in the book and in the Drupal SEO Checklist including:

-While Drupal 8 now includes RDF (Resource Description Framework) in its core, the RDF UI module goes a step further by allowing site builders to integrate Schema.org seamlessly during or after the site building process on Drupal 8.
+- While Drupal 8 now includes RDF (Resource Description Framework) in its core, the Schema.org Metatag module allows youto integrate Schema.org seamlessly during or after the site building process on Drupal 8.
 This is important because, as Schema.org describes it, “On-page markup helps search engines understand the information on web pages and provide richer search results.”

 6. Speed up and secure your website

 Two important attributes of your website are security and speed.
-Google rewards websites that are secure and quick to render.
+Google rewards websites that are secure (using https with a valid SSL certificate) and quick to render.
 All the great SEO in the world won’t make your site great if you get hacked.
 There are bad people on the internet who want to break your website, infest your visitors, steal your data, and/or blackmail you.
 From the Panama Papers fiasco (yes, Drupal was involved) to your garden-variety script kiddie, you’ve got to protect yourself and your Drupal website.

 Speed became a ranking factor for Google searches in April of 2010.
-In other words, all else being equal, the faster site will rank higher.
+This means that, all else being equal, the faster site will rank higher.
 Therefore, it makes great sense to ensure that your site is as fast as you can reasonably make it within your budget.

 Learn More with Drupal 8 SEO

 Search engine optimization is a game of inches.
 A title tag that’s missing a keyword, a body that doesn’t talk about the topic, metadata that isn’t quite right.
 Together, that’s enough to kick you off the front page of Google.
 Using just the tips above will help you down the path toward a rockin’ Drupal website.
 Of course, there is much more to learn.
-You can find all the details in my new book, Drupal 8 SEO.
-(Learn more and order.)
+If you want to optimize your website yourself, you can find all the details in my book, Drupal 8 SEO.

-If you don’t have the time or inclination to optimize your Drupal website yourself, give us a call.
+If you don’t have the time to optimize your own Drupal website, sign up for our Drupal SEO Kickstart program -- we'll get these items (and a lot more) installed and optimized in short order.
 Volacci can implement the best of Drupal SEO whether you are creating a new website, you are migrating from one platform to another, or you just need to fix what you have.